East Asia Center, Director

 Committed to the pursuit of knowledge as an interdisciplinary and international enterprise, Frühstück has co-edited volumes on Recreating Japanese Men, Neue Geschichten der Sexualität, and The Culture of Japan as Seen Through Its Leisure.
 Her articles and essays have appeared in Japanese, German, French, and English.

 Frühstück has been serving on the American Advisory Committee for Japanese Studies of the Japan Foundation; the North East Asia Council of the Association for Asian Studies; the Executive Board of the Vereinigung für sozialwissenschaftliche Japanforschung; the Board of Trustees of the Society for Japanese Studies, the editorial boards of book series on “Transnational Asian Masculinities” (Hong Kong University Press) and “Children, Youth and War” (University of Georgia Press); the advisory boards of The Journal of Japanese Studies and Japan Forum, and the editorial committee of the University of California Press.
 She has been the chair of the Executive Board of the Pacific Rim Research Program, University of California, and the director of the East Asia Center at UCSB.
-She was a Japan Foundation postdoctoral research fellow at the University of Tokyo (1998-99, 2001), a University of California President’s fellow at Berkeley (2001-2002), an external faculty fellow at the Stanford Humanities Center (2005-2006), a visiting research professor at Kyoto University (2003), and a senior fellow at the International Research Center for Cultural Studies, Vienna (2010), and a visiting scholar at the Department of East Asian Languages and Cultures, Stanford University.
+She was a Japan Foundation postdoctoral research fellow at the University of Tokyo (1998-99, 2001), a University of California President’s fellow at Berkeley (2001-2002), an external faculty fellow at the Stanford Humanities Center (2005-2006), a visiting research professor at Kyoto University (2003), a senior fellow at the International Research Center for Cultural Studies, Vienna (2010), and a visiting scholar at the Department of East Asian Languages and Cultures, Stanford University.

 - 日本人の「男らしさ」 -サムライからオタクまで 「男性性」の変遷を追う。東京：明石書店、2013.